-☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-36728 ADMA BIOLOGICS, INC. (Exact Name of Registrant as Specified in Its Charter) 56-2590442 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 465 State Route 17, Ramsey, New Jersey 07446 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (201) 478-5552 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.0001 per share NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ☐ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-36728

+ADMA BIOLO GICS, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 56-2590442 (State or Other Jurisdiction of Incorporation or Organiza tion) (I.R.S.
+Employer Identification No.) 465 State Route 17, Ramsey, New Jersey 07446 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, include ling area code: (201) 478-5552 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.0001 per share NASDAQ Stock Market LLC Securities registered pursuant to Se ction 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as de- fined in Rule 405 of the Securities Act.
+Yes □ No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required 1934 during the preceding 12 months (or for such shorter period that the regist filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ shorter period that the registrant was required to submit and post such files).
+Y 232.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 contained, to the best of registrant's knowledge, in definitive proxy or informa or any amendment to this Form 10 -K. \boxtimes Indicate by check mark whether the registrant is a large accelerated filer, an ac celerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-(Check one): ☐ Large Accelerated Filer ☐ Accelerated Filer ☐ Non-accelerated Filer ☒ Smaller Reporting Company ☒ Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates was \$25,433,363 as of June 30, 2017 (the last business day of the registrant's most recently completed second fiscal quarter), based on a total of 6,873,882 shares of common stock held by non-affiliates and a closing price of \$3.70 as reported on the Nasdaq Capital Market on June 30, 2017.
+☐ Large Accelerated Filer ☐ Accelerated Filer ☐ Non-accelerated Filer ☒ Smaller Reporting Company ☒ Emerging Growth Company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act □

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes ☐ No ☒

+The aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates was \$25,433,363 as of June 30, 2017 (the last business day of the registrant's most recently completed second fiscal quarter), based on a total of 6,873,882 shares of common stock held by non-affiliates and a closing price of \$3.70 as reported on the Nasdaq Capital Market on June 30, 2017.

-As of March 9, 2018, there were 45,317,244 shares of the issuer's common stock outstanding, comprised of 36,726,084 shares of voting common stock and incorporated by reference into Part III of this Annual Report on Form 10-K and certain documents are incorporated by reference into Part IV.
+As of March 9, 2018, there were 45,317,244 shares of the issuer's common stock outstanding, comprised of 36,726,084 shares of voting common stock and 8,591,160 shares of non-voting common stock.